Aftown: MTN Partnership

 In January 2019, MTN Ghana invited aftownmusic to its 3rd MTN digital Music Conference to help local artists monetize their music.
 Aftown was introduced to artists as a platform for revenue generation.
 The event was held in 3 major cities in Ghana.

 In February of the same year, aftownmusic in collaboration with MTN Ghana introduced an alternative payment method for MTN subscribers.
 MTN subscribers can choose to pay using their MTN airtime at a subsidized price.

 aftown For Brands

 Aftown for brands seeks to create an avenue for brands and businesses to advertise their products and services to its users.
 The ads are only visible to free users.
 The ads presented on aftownmusic are in the form of audio and pictures.
 Aftown for brands also offers artist promotion packages for artists to promote their works across the platform.

 aftown studio

 This free service by aftown provides artists with templates to advertise their music on all social media platforms.
-All that they have to do is insert their desired picture and song details and instantly create a beautiful and unique coverart for advertisement.
+All that they have to do is insert their desired picture and song details and instantly create a beautiful and unique cover art for advertisement.